-March 18 from 4-6pm – Journal Pick-up Event at El Restaurante Ixtapa, Hillsborough
+This Thursday, April 8 from 4 – 6pm Journal Pick-up Event at El Restaurante Ixtapa, Hillsborough.

 Enjoy dinner along the banks of the Eno and purchase your copy of the Journal at the table we’ll have stationed outside.
 Several authors and the illustrator Joe Liles will be present to sign copies.
 Social distancing and mask use will be required. *Fun fact: The cook house for Faribault’s Barbecue (featured in the Journal) is there and still standing.